 Why Is Single Parent Adoption Becoming More Prevalent?

 A number of factors have encouraged the acceptance of single parent families.
 Perhaps most important is the growing number of one-parent households due to divorce and to unmarried women having and keeping their babies.
 With so many children living in single parent families, adoption agencies have been more willing to consider unmarried men and women as prospective adopters.
-In addition, research studies have indicated that adopted children raised by single parents fare just as well as those adopted by couples, if not better.
+In addition, research studies from 2016 have indicated that adopted children raised by single parents fare just as well as those adopted by couples, if not better.

 Your family and friends may be your first hurdle.
 They may not understand why anyone would assume the responsibility for raising a child alone.
 Having an open dialogue with loved ones and explaining your decision with them can be helpful, especially if they can provide you with a support system during and after your adoption.